Rage (Marvel Comics): New Warriors

+The Initiative

+Sometime later, Rage is seen on board a bus of new recruits arriving at Camp Hammond.
+During his time in the Initiative program, Rage is subjected to constant verbal abuse by Gauntlet regarding the New Warriors.
+After Gauntlet is found beaten nearly to death with a New Warriors symbol scrawled across his chest in his own blood, all former New Warriors members and associates on base are detained for questioning.
+During the investigation, Rage reveals that he had an altercation with Gauntlet the day before the assault and that Gauntlet was about to recommend removing him from the Initiative and nullifying his powers until he turns 18.

+During the Dark Reign storyline, Rage quits the Initiative along with other New Warriors-associated cadets (Justice, Debrii, Slapstick, and the Scarlet Spiders) to form Counter Force.
+He later returns to Camp Hammond with the team, now calling themselves the New Warriors again.

 In Captain America: Sam Wilson, Rage goes to Empire State University with Falcon (Joaquin Torres) to confront an anti-immigrant politician who is giving a speech at campus.
 They later face the Bombshells, a trio of armored protesters, and defeat them.
 While returning home, Rage encounters Man Mountain Marko and Speed Demon, who are robbing a pawn shop.
 After a brief fight, the villains escape and Rage is arrested by the Americops.
 When Captain America (Sam Wilson) offers him help, Rage turns it down, preferring to prove his innocence himself.
 Sam does so by releasing footage of the Americops beating Rage.
 Judge David Roderick deems the footage inadmissible and has Rage convicted.
 To get better proof of Rage's innocence, Sam captures Speed Demon, who confesses to his and Marko's robbery of the pawn shop.
 Rage is beaten by prisoners and sustains severe brain damage, with Claire Temple stating that he will not survive.
-In the Venomized event, Rage recovers and helps evacuate Manhattan during the Hive's invasion of Earth.
+In the Venomized storyline, Rage recovers and helps evacuate Manhattan during the Hive's invasion of Earth.

+In the second volume of Night Thrasher, Rage assumes the identity of The O.G. and becomes the leader of a small gang.
+He is imprisoned in the Raft, but Night Thrasher and Silhouette break into the prison to free him, reasoning that Rage is only doing what he thinks is right.
+The O.G.'s gang members are later taken in and employed as local market workers, while The O.G. is sentenced to 10,000 hours of community service under Night Thrasher's supervision.